edgarchaidez/Poster-Full-Stack-App/README.md

 # Poster

 This is an application I developed to learn more about full-stack development.
 I used React on the front-end, Node/Express for the backend stateless server, and MongoDB as a database to store user data.
 It's a web application similar to Twitter allowing users to create and view other users posts.
+This repository stores the front-end code.

 ## Website